Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### In AWS, which security aspects are the customer’s responsibility?
+### In AWS, which security aspects are the customer's responsibility?
 (Choose four.)

 - [x] Life-cycle management of IAM credentials.
 - [x] Decommissioning storage devices.
 - [x] Security Group and ACL (Access Control List) settings.
 - [ ] Encryption of EBS (Elastic Block Storage) volumes.
 - [ ] Controlling physical access to compute resources.
-- [x] Patch management on the EC2 instance’s operating system.
+- [x] Patch management on the EC2 instance's operating system.

 **[⬆ Back to Top](#table-of-contents)**

-### When using a large Scan operation in DynamoDB, what technique can be used to minimize the impact of a scan on a table’s provisioned throughput?
+### When using a large Scan operation in DynamoDB, what technique can be used to minimize the impact of a scan on a table's provisioned throughput?

 - [ ] Set a smaller page size for the scan.
 - [ ] Use parallel scans.